Cacti/documentation/Data-Input-Methods.md

 ## Walkthrough: Script with more Output Parameters

 The script below will be implemented in perl.
-Please note that any supported language is suppored using Cacti from direct command execution to scripts written in perl, python, php, bash, etc.
+Please note that any supported language is supported using Cacti from direct command execution to scripts written in perl, python, php, bash, etc.

 ```shell
 #!/usr/bin/perl -w